Inflectra/spira-importer-word365/Importing-from-Microsoft-Word-(Office365).md

 ![Spira product selection screen](img/word365-product-select.png)

 Once you have selected your product, a second option should appear giving you a choice between Requirements or Test Cases.
-This selection can be changed at any time by selecting the opposite option.
+This selection can be changed at any time.

 ![Spira Artifact selection screen](img/word365-artifact-select.png)